vanwithme/sorting-name/README.md

 Unit tests should exist.
 - Minimal, practical documentation should exist.
 ## Installation
-### Build and Compile
+### Build
 If you build code directly, you need JDK installed.
-For [installtion](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
+For [installation](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
+### Compile
-Extract the code and compile it
+Clone or Download this git after that extract the code and compile it
 ```
 javac -d output src\com\navri\*.java
 ```
 Copy the *unsorted file* at **output** directory

-## Run
+### Run
 After that go to output directory
 ```
 cd output